โœจ Trusted reviews and recommendations across tech, lifestyle, and more

 Cons:

-• At 37 lbs, it’s heavier than some compact travel systems, which makes frequent lifting harder.
+• Heavier than some compact travel systems, which makes frequent lifting harder.

 Safety 1st Grow and Go Flex 8-in-1 Car Seat Stroller Combo (Forest Tide)